akiaoki/Mindbox-Assignment/README.md

 # Introduction

-Shape assignment's solution can be found inside the ShapeMath solution folder.
+Shape assignment's solution can be found inside the ShapeMath solution folder.<br>
 SQL assignment's solution can be found inside the OnlineShop solution folder.

 ## License